pji/charex/README.rst

 *   (Not started.)
 Support Unicode 15.0 when running under Python 3.12.

     *   Add Unicode 15.0 files.
+    *   Update the path_map to handle different Unicode versions.

 How Do I Run the Tests?